-What would you do if your neighbour suddenly barges in, catches you off guard and seizes your house?
+What would you do if your neighbor suddenly barges in, catches you off guard and seizes your house?
 In all probabilities, you would use all your power and put up a tough fight, right?
 Chinese philosopher, Sun Tzu said, “Invincibility lies in the defense; the possibility of victory in the attack”. defense doesn’t necessarily have to be a physical attack.
 Razor-sharp defensive strategies are as good as lethal weapons.
 While a neighbour seizing your house is not something that is anticipated in the normal course of life, hostile takeovers in corporate landscape is something very common.

 In usual business parlance, an attempt to acquire a company without the approval of its board of directors is termed as a hostile takeover.
 Usually an unfriendly bid or corporate raid, as hostile takeovers are also called, occurs when an investor suddenly buys a large number of shares in a company with an intention of gaining controlling interest.